-This month, we join with the National Park Service in celebrating and honoring Black History Month by sharing stories about Black history in the Outer Banks and your OBX national parks.
+This month, we join with the National Park Service in celebrating and honoring Black History Month by sharing stories about African American history in the Outer Banks and in our Outer Banks national parks.

 Dunbar was born in Dayton, Ohio, on June 27, 1872.
 He was the only African American student in his class at Ohio Central High School.
 As he had a gift for the written word, he was the editor of the school’s newspaper and also participated in the literary and debate societies.

 In those early years, Paul and Orville often used their talents to help each other with class assignments – Paul having a talent for writing and Orville making easy work of math and science.

 Orville was entrepreneurial from a young age – he started a newspaper of his own, West Side News in April of 1890, and soon made his elder brother, Wilbur, editor.
 Dunbar desired to pursue a career in journalism and also created his own newspaper for distribution in Dayton’s African American community, the Dayton Tattler, which Orville printed in December of 1890.

 While the Wright brothers would not become well known until 1903, Dunbar gained notoriety a few years after graduating from high school in 1891.
 Unfortunately, Dunbar’s dream of being a journalist did not materialize right away, as he did not have the funds to further his education, and he was barred from the majority of jobs in the area because he was African American.